Image includes three cupcakes, all with yellow frosting and a cookie in the frosting for decoration.

 The answer is really simple—it gives basic information to Google about the content.
 For instance, that a piece of content is not a web page or an e-commerce product.
 It also uniquely identifies the author of the post, which is very important for E-E-A-T and authorship.

-To verify that Yoast SEO is correctly configured and outputting the correct article schema for posts on your food blog, log in to WordPress and go to Yoast SEO > Search Appearance > Content Types > Posts and scroll down to ‘schema’.
-Make sure the default article schema is selected for posts.
+To verify that Yoast SEO is correctly configured and outputting the correct article schema for posts on your food blog, log in to WordPress and go to Yoast SEO > Settings > Content Types and make sure the default article schema is selected for posts.

 3. ItemList schema (also known as Carousel structured data)